Table Of Contents

 Once you understand the buyers main challenges and goals, it is time to use content to help and advise them on the range of solutions available to meet their goals and overcome their challenges.

-By continuing to share valuable content you will become the trusted resource and advisor that the buyer returns to again and again, to answer their questions and concerns, finally asking you how you can help them.
-Now you have naturally opened the opportunity to talk about your solution.
+When you share valuable content you become the trusted resource and advisor.
+The buyer then returns to you again and again, to answer their questions and concerns and eventually to ask you how you can help them.
+By providing value and building trust you have naturally opened the door to talk about your solution.

 The key to any successful marketing campaign is the metrics you have identified to indicate success or failure.